Quality control of finished products. Product quality control, which cannot be neglected

 grade of material (chemical composition), mechanical properties, structure.

-A typical VC organization scheme (Fig. 3.1) is as follows.
-The metal products received at the warehouse are accepted with accompanying documentation on the nomenclature, assortment and quantity, and no later than 10 days are transferred to the incoming control.
-At the entrance control, checks are carried out on the first four points (see above) and samples are taken to confirm the metal grade, structure, mechanical and special properties.
-Sampling is carried out under the supervision of BVK.
-The selected samples are transferred to the Central Laboratory.
-Based on the data of the incoming inspection, including the conclusion of the Central Laboratory, a conclusion is made about the conformity of the quality of metal products to the established requirements.
+A typical scheme for organizing a VC (Fig. 3.1) is as follows.
+Metal products received at the warehouse are accepted with accompanying documentation on nomenclature, assortment and quantity and no later than 10 days are transferred for incoming control.
+At the incoming inspection, checks are carried out on the first four points (see above) and samples are taken to confirm the metal grade, structure, mechanical and special properties.
+Sampling is carried out under the control of the BVK.
+Selected samples are transferred to the Central Laboratory.
+Based on the incoming inspection data, including the conclusions of the central laboratory, a conclusion is made about the compliance of the quality of metal products with the established requirements.

 Rice.
 3.1.
-Typical scheme of organization of incoming control
+Typical scheme for organizing incoming control

-If any indicator does not meet the established requirements, a double number of samples from a given batch of metal is subjected to control.
-If unsatisfactory results are received again, the warehouse, BVK and the supply department draw up a defect certificate.
+If any indicator does not meet the established requirements, twice the number of samples from a given batch of metal is subject to control.
+If unsatisfactory results are received again, the warehouse, BVK and the supply department draw up a defect report.

-The rejected metal is marked with the red paint "Brak" and is stored in the reject isolator until a decision is made on disposal or return.
+Rejected metal is marked with red “Reject” paint and stored in a reject isolator until a decision is made on disposal or return.

 Control of geometric dimensions.
-The TI regulates the scope of control of the dimensions of the assortment of metal products, which is, as a rule, 5% of one batch.
-Dimension control is carried out by measuring instruments that provide a measurement error equal to ½ tolerance for the measured parameter.
+The TI regulates the scope of control over the size of the assortment of metal products, which is, as a rule, 5% of one batch.
+Dimensions are controlled using measuring instruments that provide a measurement error equal to ½ tolerance on the measured parameter.

-Depending on the type of assortment (bar, tape, sheet, etc.), the dimensions specified in the certificate are subject to control, while the TI stipulates how and in what places the measurements are taken.
+Depending on the type of assortment (rod, strip, sheet, etc.), the dimensions specified in the certificate are subject to control, while the technical specifications stipulate how and in what places measurements are taken.

-For example, the measurement of the thickness of strips and tapes should be carried out at a distance of at least 50 mm from the end and at least 10 mm from the edge.
+For example, the thickness of strips and tapes should be measured at a distance of at least 50 mm from the end and at least 10 mm from the edge.
 Tapes with a width of 20 mm or less are measured in the middle.
 Measurements are made with a micrometer in accordance with GOST 6507-90 or GOST 4381-87.

-Measurement of the thickness of sheets and plates is carried out at a distance of at least 115 mm from the corners and at least 25 mm from the edges of the sheet with a caliper (GOST 166-89).
+The thickness of sheets and plates is measured at a distance of at least 115 mm from the corners and at least 25 mm from the edges of the sheet using a caliper (GOST 166-89).

-Measurement of the diameters of bars, wires is carried out in at least two places in two mutually perpendicular directions of the same section with a micrometer (wire) or a caliper (bar).
-The width and length are measured with a metal tape in accordance with GOST 7502-89 or a metal ruler in accordance with GOST 427-75.
+The diameters of rods and wires are measured in at least two places in two mutually perpendicular directions of the same section using a micrometer (wire) or a caliper (rod).
+Width and length are measured with a metal tape measure in accordance with GOST 7502-89 or a metal ruler in accordance with GOST 427-75.

 Surface control.
-The quality of the metal surface is checked for compliance with the requirements of the NTD for delivery visually without the use of magnifying devices (unless otherwise specified).
-The recommended inspection volume is 5% of the lot.
+The quality of the metal surface is checked for compliance with the requirements of the normative and technical documentation for delivery visually without the use of magnifying devices (except for cases specifically stated).
+The recommended amount of inspection is 5% of the lot.
 In some cases (forgings, castings, etc.), 100% of the product is subjected to surface control.

-The most common characteristic defects of the surface of metal products are given in table.
-3.1 and fig. 3.2.
+The most common characteristic surface defects of metal products are given in table.
+3.1 and in Fig. 3.2.

 Table 3.1 Surface defects of metal products

 Rice.
 3.2.
-Surface defects of metal products: a) seams; b) bubbles on the surface; c) cracks with strong work hardening; d) a crack caused by a grinding burn; e) nicks; f) hardening cracks; g) grinding cracks; (f and g - revealed by magnetic powder)
+Surface defects of metal products: a) films; b) bubbles on the surface; c) cracks due to strong hardening; d) crack caused by grinding burn; e) nicks; f) hardening cracks; g) grinding cracks; (f and g - revealed by magnetic powder)

-If it is necessary to control the inner surface of the pipes, samples are cut from them, cut along the generatrix and the presence of defects is monitored.
-In all cases, upon detection of defects (including traces of corrosion), samples are taken from the locations of these defects and sent to the central laboratory to determine the nature of the defect and its depth.
-According to the conclusion of the Central Laboratory, a decision is made on the suitability of a given batch of metal.
+If necessary control inner surface pipes, samples are cut from them, cut along the generatrix and the presence of defects is checked.
+In all cases, when defects are detected (including traces of corrosion), samples are taken from the locations of these defects and sent to the Central Laboratory to determine the nature of the defect and the depth of its occurrence.
+Based on the conclusion of the central laboratory, a decision is made on the suitability of a given batch of metal.

 Control of chemical composition and mechanical properties.
-This control is carried out in the CPL on specially selected samples from each batch of metal with the execution of an opinion in the prescribed form.
+This control is carried out in the central laboratory on specially selected samples from each batch of metal with a conclusion drawn up in the prescribed form.

 Chemical composition control.
-This type of control is carried out in order to establish the compliance of the qualitative and quantitative chemical composition of metal products with the standards stated in the certificate.
+This type control is carried out in order to establish compliance of the qualitative and quantitative chemical composition of metal products with the standards stated in the certificate.

-The sampling rate for control of the chemical composition is set in the TI and is, as a rule:
+The sampling rate for monitoring the chemical composition is established in the technical specifications and is usually:

-for sheets and plates - from one control sheet, batch plate;
+for sheets and slabs - from one control sheet, batch slab;

 for tapes, strips, wire - from one control roll of the batch;

-for bars and profiles that are individually stamped by the supplying plant - from one bar, profile, batch;
+for bars and profiles that are individually stamped by the supplier - from one bar, profile, batch;

-for bars and profiles marked on the tag - from 2, 3 and 5 bars, profiles for batches of less than 30 pcs., from 30 to 50 pcs. and over 50 pieces, respectively.
+for rods and profiles marked on a tag - from 2, 3 and 5 rods, profiles for batches of less than 30 pcs., from 30 to 50 pcs. and over 50 pieces respectively.

-The selected samples are sent to the central laboratory, where the chemical composition is monitored using chemical and / or spectral methods of analysis.
+Selected samples are sent to the central laboratory, where the chemical composition is monitored using chemical and/or spectral analysis methods.

-Chemical methods of analysis, which are based on the chemical reactions of analytes in solutions, include mainly gravimetric, titrimetric and colorimetric analyzes.
-These methods are described in the relevant GOST.
-It should be noted that chemical analysis is laborious, is not universal, and does not have high sensitivity (especially at low concentrations of the elements being determined).
+Chemical methods of analysis, which are based on the chemical reactions of analyte substances in solutions, include mainly gravimetric, titrimetric and colorimetric analyses.
+These methods are described in the relevant GOSTs.
+It should be noted that chemical analysis is labor-intensive, not universal, and does not have high sensitivity (especially at low concentrations of the elements being determined).

-Spectral analysis is a physical method for the qualitative and quantitative determination of the composition of a substance from its spectra.
+Spectral analysis is a physical method for qualitative and quantification composition of a substance according to its spectra.

-Spectrographs (ISP-30, DFS-13, DFS-8) and quantum meters (DFS-41, DFS-51, MFS-4, Papuas-4) are widely used for express and marking analysis of the chemical composition of steels, cast irons and nonferrous alloys. , which are based on the generally accepted scheme of emission spectral analysis.
-During the analysis, a pulsed electric discharge is initiated between two electrodes, one of which is the analyzed sample.
-The radiation of the atoms of the elements, which are part of the sample, excited in the discharge, passes through a polychromator with a concave diffraction grating and is decomposed into a spectrum.
-Each chemical element has its own set of spectral lines, the intensity of which depends on the concentration of the element in the sample.
+For express and marking analysis of the chemical composition of steels, cast irons and non-ferrous alloys, spectrographs (ISP-30, DFS-13, DFS-8) and quantometers (DFS-41, DFS-51, MFS-4, “Papuas-4”) are widely used. , the basis of which is the generally accepted scheme of emission spectral analysis.
+When performing an analysis, a pulsed electric discharge is excited between two electrodes, one of which is the sample being analyzed.
+Radiation from the atoms of the elements that make up the sample, excited in the discharge, passes through a polychromator with a concave diffraction grating and is decomposed into a spectrum.
+To each chemical element corresponds to its own set of spectral lines, the intensity of which depends on the concentration of the element in the sample.

-In a qualitative analysis, the resulting spectrum is interpreted using tables and atlases of the spectra of the elements.
-For quantitative analysis of a sample, one or several analytical lines of each analyzed element are selected from the spectrum.
+At qualitative analysis the resulting spectrum is interpreted using tables and atlases of the spectra of elements.
+For quantitative analysis of a sample, one or more analytical lines of each analyzed element are selected from the spectrum.

-The intensity (J) of the spectral line of length l is related to the concentration (c) of the element in the sample by the dependence:
+The intensity (J) of a spectral line of length l is related to the concentration (c) of the element in the sample by the dependence:

 where a and b are quantities depending on the analysis conditions.

-Modern instruments for spectral analysis, as a rule, are combined with a computer, which makes it possible to fully automate the analysis of spectra.
-In addition to these devices, steeloscopes (Fig. 3.3) of the "Spectrum" type are used at enterprises for quick visual qualitative and comparative quantitative analysis of ferrous and non-ferrous alloys in the visible region of the spectrum.
-The portable version of the steeloscope (SLS) allows such an analysis to be carried out in workshops, warehouses, on large-sized parts without destroying the surface.
+Modern instruments for spectral analysis, as a rule, are combined with a computer, which allows fully automated analysis of spectra.
+In addition to the indicated devices, enterprises use steeloscopes (Fig. 3.3) of the “Spectrum” type for quick visual qualitative and comparative quantitative analysis of ferrous and non-ferrous alloys in the visible region of the spectrum.
+The portable version of the steeloscope (SLV) allows such analysis to be carried out in workshops, warehouses, and on large parts without destroying the surface.

-Spectral analysis of metals is carried out according to GOST, namely:
+Spectral analysis of metals is carried out according to GOST standards, namely:

 steels - GOST 18895-81;